 Skip to content

-AI and Machine Learning studies
+AI and Machine Learning Studies

 Update

-Created 2017 - Update 3/25/2024
+Created 2017 - Updated 8/05/2024

 Welcome to this repository for machine learning using Python and other cutting-edge technologies!
-Here, you will find a treasure trove of notes, code samples, and Jupyter notebooks, carefully curated from various reputable sources such as IBM labs, AWS, Kaggle, Coursera, Udemy courses, books, and insightful websites.
+Here, you will find a treasure trove of notes, code samples, and Jupyter notebooks, carefully curated from various reputable sources such as IBM labs, Google, AWS, Kaggle, Coursera, Udemy courses, books, and insightful websites.

 The AI/ML Market

 AI/ML by 2030 will be a $B300 market.
 Every company is using AI/ML already or consider using it in very short term.
-2023 illustrated that AI is part of the world with the arrival of Generative AI.
+2023 illustrated that AI is part of the world with the arrival of the Generative AI.
 Some on the main business drivers include:

 • Make faster decisions by extracting and analyzing data from unstructured documents, voice, video records, transcripts...